Barcelona Sagrada Familia towers guide

 Do I need a special ticket for the towers?

 Yes.
-Tower access is a separate booking tier or part of a guided tour product.
-If you only buy basic admission, you should assume the towers are not included.
+Tower access is a separate booking option or part of a specific guided tour product.
+If you only buy basic admission, the towers are not included.
+Check the "Includes" section of any tour listing carefully — some tours name towers in the title but make them a conditional upgrade in the booking terms.

 Do tower tickets sell out?